sn-2003/Startup-Connect/SUPABASE_SETUP.md

 2. **File not found**: Verify the file path and user authentication
 3. **Permission denied**: Ensure the user is authenticated and policies are correct
 4. **Storage quota exceeded**: Check your Supabase plan limits
 5. **JWS Protected Header is invalid**: This usually means the Supabase client isn't properly authenticated - use the API routes instead of direct client-side uploads
+6. **500 Internal Server Error in production**:
+   - Check that `SUPABASE_SERVICE_ROLE_KEY` is set in your Vercel environment variables
+   - Verify the service role key is correct (not the anon key)
+   - Check Vercel function logs for detailed error messages
+   - Ensure storage buckets exist and have proper policies